alejbormeg/Complete_GenIA_Platform_for_Autogen_Agents/README.md

 #### Pre-requisites

-1. **Environment Variables**: Ensure the following environment variables are set in a `.env` file in the root directory:
+1. **Environment Variables**: Ensure the following environment variables are set in a `.env` file in the `tests/architecture` directory:
     ```env
     RAY_ADDRESS=ray://localhost:10001
     MLFLOW_ADDRESS=localhost